-In addition to provisions related to program integrity in SNAP, the reported bill builds upon programs to reduce hunger and improve access to healthy fruits and vegetables for seniors, schoolchildren, and both urban and rural residents in low-income communities.
-The Committee recognizes the need for additional resources to help the most vulnerable, and the reported bill provides additional resources for USDA through the Emergency Food Assistance Program to provide assistance to our Nation's food banks.
-The bill also modifies the Commodity Supplemental Food Program to better focus limited resources on seniors who represent nearly 97 percent of program participants.
-In addition, the bill continues the distribution of fresh fruits and vegetables by the Department of Defense to schools and service institutions, and authorizes USDA to utilize modern technology for SNAP food benefit redemption at farmers markets and grocery stores.
+In addition to provisions related to program integrity in SNAP, the reported bill builds upon programs to reduce hunger and improve access to healthy fruits and vegetables for seniors, school-children, and both urban and rural residents in low-income communities.
+The Committee recognizes the current economic need for additional resources to help the most vulnerable, and, despite limited resources, the reported bill provides additional funding for the Emergency Food Assistance Program to provide assistance to our Nation's neediest individuals.
+The bill also modifies the Commodity Supplemental Food Program to remove duplicity and better focus limited resources on seniors who represent nearly 97 percent of program participants.
+In addition, the bill continues the distribution of fresh fruits and vegetables by the Department of Defense to schools and service institutions, as well as the Fresh Fruit and Vegetable Snack Program.